 Dr Leonora Risse is an economist who specialises in gender equality.

-Leonora is a co-founder of the Women in Economics Network (WEN) in Australia and served for three years as the WEN National Chair.
+Leonora is a co-founder and former National Chair of the Women in Economics Network (WEN) in Australia.

-Leonora’s research focuses on understanding gender gaps in economic opportunities and outcomes, including the gender pay gap, women’s under-representation in leadership and the influence of gender norms.
+Leonora’s research focuses on gender gaps in the workplace, including the gender pay gap and women’s under-representation in leadership and decision-making.

-She regularly engages with public audiences, government, industry and community groups on gender equality issues.
-This includes identifying evidence-based strategies to close gender gaps, applying a ‘gender lens’ to economic analysis and policy design, and navigating resistance to change.
+She engages regularly with governments and organisations on evidence-based policies to close gender gaps and how to apply a ‘gender lens’ to economic analysis and policy design.

-Leonora’s economic expertise extends to labour economics, demographics, economic psychology, disadvantage and wellbeing.
+Leonora’s economic expertise extends to labour economics, disadvantage and wellbeing.
 She engages regularly with the media to empower everyday audiences with a greater understanding of economic issues.

-She was named as one of Apolitical’s 100 Most Influential People in Gender Policy in 2021.
+In 2021 she was named as one of Apolitical’s 100 Most Influential People in Gender Policy.

 Qualifications